GGEthan/kvdb/readme.md

 ### HOW to add KVDB to YCSB

+1. be sure that the libkvdb.so is in /lib

-1. put directory ./YCSB/kvdb in the root directory of YCSB like other database.
+2. put directory ./YCSB/kvdb in the root directory of YCSB like other database.

 ```
 $ cd ./YCSB
 $ cp -r kvdb /xxx/YCSB
 ```

-2. add the javaDriver to Maven local repository
+3. add the javaDriver to Maven local repository

 ```
 mvn install:install-file -Dfile= /xxx/YCSB/kvdb/libs/kvdb.jar -DgroupId=com.kvdb -DartifactId=driver -Dversion=1.0.0 -Dpackaging=jar
 ```

-3. add something in the four files:
+4. add something in the four files:

-/xxx/YCSB/pom.xml;
+/xxx/YCSB/pom.xml
 ```
 <module>kvdb</module>
 ```

-/xxx/YCSB/bin/ycsb;
+/xxx/YCSB/bin/ycsb
 ```
 "kvdb"         : "com.yahoo.ycsb.db.KVDBClient",
 ```